Skip to content

 • The local time — the call clock runs in the counterparty's timezone, inferred from the phone number (stated as approximate), so "tomorrow morning" means what the caller means.

-• The task brief — on outbound hosted calls, your reason.
+• The task brief — on outbound Voice AI calls, your reason.

 What the agent can do

-The agent's capabilities are fixed and identical on every hosted call — there is no per-customer tool configuration, and nothing it can do takes a recipient: everything is bound server-side to the person on the call.
+Voice AI uses a built-in capability set.
 Sends go through the same pipeline as any other Inkbox send: SMS opt-outs, contact rules, and delivery tracking all apply exactly as if your own code had sent the message.

 • Record work for your agent — register, refine, or withdraw post-call action items during the call; the open items become the post-call package.